 You can provide access to the system to the candidate and allow the candidate to execute the following rights which are provided under GDPR.

 Additionally, we will provide an interface to give consent to use personal data.
 Once they provide consent the system will record this action and set up the consent expiry date as well.

 We will add a new widget in a dashboard, which gives you an overall summary of candidate consent status.
 The widget will have the following information.

 - Total Candidates with Expired Consent

 - Total Candidates without Consent

 - Total Candidates with Pending Consent

-If you have any question or query regarding the content you can email to us at [email protected] We would be happy to help and our suggestions are more than welcome.
+If you have any questions or queries regarding the content you can email us at [email protected].
+We would be happy to help and our suggestions are more than welcome.

 Self Service Portals give you the freedom to manage GDPR stuff

 GDPR related stuff is very crucial to handle.
 Self Service Portals give the freedom to Candidates to handle the GDPR Compliance their own way.